Synopsik/DiscordBot/README.md

 13. Store token information from environment variable
 ```
 # Setup token from environment,
+token = os.getenv("BOT_TOKEN")

-# Alternatively this can be hardcoded
+# Alternatively this can just be hardcoded
 # token = "t0k3n...akljS2"
-token = os.getenv("BOT_TOKEN")
 ```

 14. * Create an override function `on_message(message)` with the decorator `@client.event`